Skip to content

 Is Coinbase safe?+

-Coinbase is a regulated exchange with published proof of reserves, meaning you can verify they hold the assets they claim.
+Coinbase publishes proof of reserves, meaning you can verify they hold the assets they claim.
+Regulatory status varies by jurisdiction — check the "Regulatory Status" section above for details specific to Coinbase.
 No exchange is 100% safe — consider moving large holdings to a self-custody wallet after purchasing.
 Enable 2FA and withdrawal whitelisting for extra security.

 Is Coinbase good for beginners?+